Jacob-CL/CTFNotes/Books/CryptographyandNetworkSecurity/Chapter3-ClassicalEncryptionTechniques.md

 ### Hill Cipher
 - Polygraphic substitution cipher, meaning it encrypts blocks of letters rather than single letters with a technique based on linear algebra.
 Vulnerable to known-plaintext attacks.
+- This is demonstrated as It is easily seen that if the matrix K–1 is applied to the ciphertext, then the plaintext is recovered.
+In general terms, the Hill system can be expressed as As with Playfair, the strength of the Hill cipher is that it completely hides single-letter frequencies.
+Indeed, with Hill, the use of a larger matrix hides more frequency information.
+Thus, a 3 × 3 Hill cipher hides not only single-letter but also two-letter frequency information.